EarlSpiritRoo/EarlSpiritRoo/README.md

 ##  𝓗𝓮𝓵𝓵𝓸 🌊

 # 🦉⋆｡˚ ✦ I’m 7L ✦ ˚｡⋆
-A Computer Science student and developer who’s building tools, experimenting with web tech, and slowly leveling up one commit at a time.
+A Computer Science student and developer who’s building tools, experimenting with web tech, and leveling up one commit at a time.
 ---

 ### 🐫 Tech I’m playing with